Winning the war against ancient diseases

 - The World Health Organization has set forth a plan to eradicate these ancient diseases

-(CNN)The World Health Organization is on track to meet its goals to clontrol, eliminate or eradicate sleeping sickness, Chagas and other ancient illnesses by 2020.
+(CNN)The World Health Organization is on track to meet its goals to control, eliminate or eradicate sleeping sickness, Chagas and other ancient illnesses by 2020.

 At Wednesday's Global Partners' Meeting in Geneva, WHO recognized the goals set forth in the Neglected Tropical Diseases Roadmap and the achievements of the past decade.